-Total hip arthroplasty (THA) is an elective procedure for patients with hip pain due to joint space deterioration resulting from numerous conditions.
-It is a highly effective procedure shown to relieve pain and restore function and improve quality of life in these patients.
-THA is indicated for patients who have failed other conservative methods including corticosteroid injections, physical therapy, weight reduction, or previous surgical treatment.
+Total hip arthroplasty (THA) is an elective procedure for patients with hip pain secondary to degenerative conditions.
+THA is a highly effective, reproducible procedure shown to relieve pain and restore function and improve quality of life in patient populations.
+THA is indicated for patients who have failed other conservative methods including corticosteroid injections, physical therapy, weight reduction, or previous surgical treatments.

 Osteoarthritis of the Hip

 Most commonly presents in adults, greater than 40 years old.
 Symptoms include pain, disability, ambulatory dysfunction, and stiffness/contracture.
 The pain is typically felt in the anterior groin, occasionally including the buttocks and lateral thigh.
 Some patients can develop generalized hip referred pain of the knee.
 It is important to consider and/or rule out co-existing lumbar spinous pathology/radiculopathy, and ipsilateral knee conditions.